-Once you have the correct size sledding harness you will want to change over to that exclusively for training.
-The sledding harness is a little different than the walking harnesses in that there are no buckles or anything to really contain the dog in it.
+Once you have the correct size sledding harness and have started to teach your dog to pull with you behind him with a leash, you will be able to start putting more weight behind the dog.
+The sledding harness is a little different than the walking harness in that there are no buckles or anything to really contain the dog in it.
 In other words, your dog could slip out of it easily.

 The way to avoid this is proper training for pulling.
 If you dog is moving forward or standing still waiting to go, he is not trying to get out of the harness because he wants to be there and is enjoying himself.

 Before pulling a sled, your dog will need to learn to just stand there in front of the sled without turning around and wait for the cue to go.

 Once you have the harness on, start training your dog to put pressure on the harness in a controlled way.
 Watch the video below at :57.

 In this video you will see how I am working with my dog to get her to understand that pulling straight ahead is OK.
 Not all dogs will need to have this training but some dogs can be hesitant to pull or prefer not to pull much if other dogs are pulling as well.

 This training can help you dog love to pull. not overdoing the training will keep your dog interested and not give up wanting to pull.